Armed Security in Ireland: What’s Legal and What’s Best Practice

 Discover how our tailored Close Protection Ireland solutions safeguard families, residences, and travel discreetly.

-Why experience matters more than firepower
+Why experience matters more than firepower in Ireland

 In conflict zones, firearms may be standard issue.
 I’ve worked in those environments myself.
 But in Ireland, preparation and experience outweigh firepower every time.